-How to deal with root piece | Dental Blog
+How to deal with root piece?
+Dental Blog

 Root pieces are retained tooth structure with complete loss of crown portion.
 They are less prone to infection when retained in the gums.
-Retained root piece is a cause of grossly decayed tooth or trauma to tooth wherein there is total loss of crown structure.
+Retained root structure is a cause of grossly decayed tooth or trauma to tooth wherein there is total loss of crown structure.

 How do posts stabilise root piece?